JamesCalingo/sportventures/posts/bananaball2.md

 <figcaption>A screenshot from the K Club website indicating that K Club signups are closed</figcaption>

-Said invitation is a request from the team for you to verify some of your account details on their ticketing website.
+Said invitation was a request from the team for you to verify some of your account details on their ticketing website.
 Once you do that, you are then given a window during which you pay a membership fee (all of this being similar to buying regular tickets), and then once you do that, you’re in!
 Once you’re in the K Club, you don’t need to join the interest list for the following years; the only thing you need to do is pay the membership fee each year.
 You are also allowed to leave the K Club if you sense you won’t be buying Banana Ball tickets, but I’m not sure what that process is; I did find a page for a “Do Not Renew” form, but there was no form when I checked it (there’s also the fact that I don’t expect too many people not renewing for reasons I'll get into soon).

 There is one catch to ALL of this, however: in order to be able to purchase K Club membership…you have to win a (secret) lottery.
 Note that this K Club lottery is NOT disclosed on their website (and seemingly isn’t even insinuated either), so be forewarned that signing up for the interest list does NOT guarantee you K Club access.
 I have heard that you only need to sign up once for the interest list, and then you’re in the K Club lottery each year until you win/get in, but have no idea how true this is (and trying to test it is going to take a literal year, so…).